A Day on Hamilton Island

 Take a Walk on the Wild Side

 After lunch, we thought we would head over to the Wildlife Park (yes, wildlife park!) located over on the resort side.
-We were lucky enough to get there just in time for their private Koala Cuddle, in which we were able to go behind the scenes with the keepers and hold the cutest little Aussie icons - We even got a photo as a keepsake!
+We were lucky enough to get there just in time for their private Koala presentation, in which we were able to go behind the scenes with the keepers and learn about the cutest little Aussie icons - We even got a photo as a keepsake!
 On our way out we stopped to see the dingos and emu, along with their resident saltwater crocodile.

 The Wonders of Catseye Beach